 - Good for short-nosed dogs

-3. Outward Hound Dog Tornado Review
+4. Outward Hound Dog Tornado

-Note that you can use this game with or without the white bones, although it would probably be easy for some dogs as the bones blocks make it a bit tougher.
+Note that you can use this game with or without the white bones, although it would probably be easy for some dogs, as the bone blocks make it a bit tougher.

 - Increasing difficulty

 - Not the best for chewers

 5. Outward Hound Hide-A-Squirrel

 This Hide and seek game is perfect for dogs with very strong hunting and chasing instincts.